maxdoblas/QuickEd/README.md

 make
 ```

-This will create all the tools and example binaries in the `bin/` directory and the QuickEd libraries (static and shared) in the `lib/` directory.
+This will create all the tools and example binaries in the `bin/` directory and the QuickEd static library (as well as the library objects for bindings) in the `lib/` directory.

 Optionally, you can run.